Updated Feb. 15, 2018

 Michael Cobb, 39, an English professor at the University of Toronto, also teaches in the university’s Bonham Centre for Sexual Diversity Studies.
-He’s the author of God Hates Fags: The Rhetorics of Religious Violence and now of Single: Arguments for the Uncoupled, a literary theorist’s take on how popular culture has not caught up to social reality when it comes to singles.
+He’s the author of God Hates Fags: The Rhetorics of Religious Violence and Single: Arguments for the Uncoupled.
+The latter is a literary theorist’s take on how popular culture has not caught up to social reality when it comes to singles.
 Despite the fact that singles now outnumber married people, they don’t really exist as a recognized category, because our prevailing cultural narrative sees them as “real” people in waiting.
 Single is Cobb’s opening volley in a culture war.

 Q: You’ve written quite a polemic over something scarcely noticed by the world.
 But singles’ cultural invisibility is the starting point of your issue with coupledom.